Incorporation process

 Private limited liability company (Société à responsabilité limitée or S.à r.l.)

-An S.à r.l. can also be incorporated by means of a contribution in kind (or a mix of cash and kind), the value of such contribution having to be certified by the contributing shareholder to the Luxembourg notary.
+An S.à r.l. may also be incorporated by means of a contribution in kind (or a mix of cash and kind), the value of such contribution having to be certified by the contributing shareholder, as founder of the company, to the Luxembourg notary.
 No external audit report is required.

 An S.à r.l. exists as from the date of its incorporation meeting.